-- 32.1 The Chief Executive Officer and Responsible Financial Officer has delegated authority to properly carry out such tasks as are necessary to ensure the efficient day to day management of the Council's affairs, including staff matters not covered by the Staff Sub- Committee, so far as is consistent with the requirements of any job description, instruction of the Council or its Committees. - 32.2 The limits of expenditure under this Standing Order shall be determined by the Council's Financial Regulations.
+- 32.1 The Chief Executive Officer has delegated authority to properly carry out such tasks as are necessary to ensure the efficient day to day management of the Council's affairs, including staff matters not covered by the Staff Sub-Committee, so far as is consistent with the requirements of any job description, instruction of the Council or its Committees. - 32.2 The Chief Executive Officer may delegate authority to the Council's Managers for any of the tasks for which they are responsible. - 32.3 The limits of expenditure under this Standing Order shall be determined by the Council's Financial Regulations.